FabienFerrero/UCA21/README.md

 # USB Driver
-The board is using CH340C chip for USB to
+The board is using CH340C chip for USB.
 You may need to install the driver to use the board: https://sparks.gogo.co.nz/ch340.html